-- 3.25 The figures for limestone include some reduction in reserves due to reassessment, and a further reduction is also predicted for 2015.
-Figure 2 takes this into account when looking at three scenarios.
-Firstly, the continuance of the 10-year average sales level; secondly, continuance of the 2014 sales level; and thirdly, a scenario in which limestone aggregate sales achieve 3 Mt average sales over the entire period to 2030.
-This sales level has not been achieved since 2001, when the availability of recycled aggregates was much lower; however, it represents a cautious approach to forecasting. - 3.26 Again, the horizontal lines in the graph represent the reserves required to maintain, in this instance, a 10-year landbank for limestone alone, under the three scenarios.
+- 3 Mt average sales over the entire period to 2030.
+This sales level has not been achieved since 2001, when the availability of recycled aggregates was much lower; however, it represents a precautionary approach to forecasting. - 3.29 Again, the horizontal lines in the graph represent the reserves required to maintain, in this instance, a minimum 10-year landbank for limestone alone, under the three scenarios.
 The descending lines show how the actual predicted reserves would fall under each scenario, taking into account a number of factors, such as quarry permission expiry.
-The data table supporting the graph shows that, even in the high sales scenario, reserves would stand at 42 Mt in 2030, giving an extra provision of landbank by 7 years to 2047.
-Additional resources of limestone suitable for industrial use are also discussed in Chapter 4, and these would address the apparent imbalance between non-aggregate sales and reserves. - 3.27 Looking at reserves for sandstone and igneous rock alone (without the high and very high specification roadstones), on the basis of 10-year average sales figures, there is a landbank of 78.48 years, which would last until early 2093.
-The last figure has increased significantly, largely due to re-assessments of reserves.
-It was not considered necessary to consider any further scenarios for this particular crushed rock, as its most important application is for roadstones.
+The data table supporting the graph shows that, even in the highest sales scenario of 3 Mt/year, reserves would stand at 52 Mt in 2030, giving an extra provision of landbank by 17 years to 2057.
+Additional resources of limestone suitable for industrial use are also discussed in Chapter 4, and these would address the apparent imbalance between non-aggregate sales and reserves. - 3.30 Looking at reserves for sandstone and igneous rock alone (without the high and very high specification roadstones), on the basis of 10-year average sales figures, there is a landbank of 77.66 years, which would last until late 2092.
+It was not considered necessary to consider any further scenarios for this particular crushed rock, as its most important application is for nationally and regionally significant roadstones.